FakelsHub/sFall-X/artifacts/scripting/arrays.md

 - **arrayID** is associated with given "key"
 - array becomes permanent (if it was temporary) and "saved"
 - key can be of any type (int, float or string)
-- if you specify 0 as the key for the array ID, it will make the array "unsaved"
+- if you specify 0 as the key for the **array ID**, it will make the array "unsaved"

 #### `int load_array(mixed key)`